hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 * `region` - (Optional) The Region in which the created address should reside.
     If it is not provided, the provider region is used.

+* `address_type` - (Optional) The Address Type that should be configured.
+    Specify INTERNAL to reserve an internal static IP address EXTERNAL to specify an external static IP address.
+Defaults to EXTERNAL if omitted.

+* `subnetwork` - (Optional) The self link URI of the subnetwork in which to create the address.
+A subnetwork may only be specified for INTERNAL addresses.

 ## Attributes Reference